mcharouk/aws/Certification/developer.md

 * to work on ECS
   *  X-ray agent must be deployed as a **sidecar**
   *  A correct IAM **task** role must be provided
+* GetTraceSummaries : can get data by TraceId and EventTime only
 # Beanstalk

 * for custom platform, needs to specify AMI and associated region